supercollider/rfcs/README.md

 To help you write great RFCs, we have a template structure for you to fill out.
 This skeleton helps you write a coherent and persuasive proposal:

+- **Summary.** Very short description.
 - **Motivation.** Introduce and set the background for your proposal.
 Some example points of discussion:
   - What specific problems are you facing right now that you're trying to address?
   - Are there any previous discussions?
-Link to them.
+Link to them and summarize them.
+  - Is there any precedent set by other software?
+If so, link to resources.
 - **Specification.** A concrete, technical discussion about what is being planned.
-- **Downsides, risks, and challenges.** Carefully consider every possible objection and issue with your proposal.
+- **Drawbacks.** Carefully consider every possible objection and issue with your proposal.
-- **Remaining questions.** Are there any portions of your proposal which need to be discussed with the community before the RfC can proceed?
+- **Unresolved questions.** Are there any portions of your proposal which need to be discussed with the community before the RfC can proceed?
 Be careful here -- an RFC with a lot of remaining questions is likely to be stalled.
-If your RFC is mostly remaining questions and not too much substance, it may not be ready.
+If your RFC is mostly unresolved questions and not too much substance, it may not be ready.

 ## Discussing an RFC

 If you are discussing an RFC, it is your responsibility to work towards **reaching a conclusion**.
 When you make a post to the RFC thread, talk about the contents of the RFC, and the RFC alone.